Frequently Asked Questions (FAQs)

-I specialize in the "Jigsaw Puzzle" method where the blocks are uniform in size and all squares so they can butt up against each other (nothing in between).
-Most blocks are 12" to 14" squares and I fit them together in columns.
-I prefer to make all the blocks the same size but if one is super large and another super small, I can fill in the gaps with "filler" blocks, pieced traditional quilting designs that are made with cotton from my stash.
+I specialize in the "Jigsaw Puzzle" method where the blocks are mostly uniform size and shape and butt up against each other (nothing in between).
+Most blocks are 12" squares (or some multiple of 6") and I fit them together in columns, filling in the gaps with pieces I make (fillers) like a jigsaw puzzle.

 I can also create blocks that are completely uniform in size and shape and then set with sashing (frames).
 These look more like a traditional quilt.
 Please see the Meredith College tee shirt quilt with sashing that I did for Media in the Testimonials area.